ways to get wasp nest out of a tree

 Again, this method may take a few tries to work completely but it is usually effective.
 If you’re looking for a more natural solution, there are also several home remedies that can be used to get rid of wasp nests in tree trunks.
 One popular remedy is to mix equal parts vinegar and water together and then pour it into the opening of the nest.
 The acidity in vinegar will kill any Wasps that come into contact with it.

-Credit: @ShawnWoodsMousetrapMonday
+Credit: @Shawnwoodsmousetrapmonday

 Lots of Wasps But No Nest